Why Evangelical Community Churches Aren’t What They Appear To Be

 The phrase “Bible alone” also sounds like “faith alone,” which is problematic, because it’s a false doctrine to believe that salvation and justification is by faith alone (James 2:26).
 Swedenborg would, instead, say, “by the Lord alone,” or the “Word alone,” in order to emphasize the universality of spiritual vs literal truths.

-To make a distinction between what is the Word and what is the Bible, although they’re similar, Protestants tend to focus first on the teachings of the Apostle Paul from his epistles in the latter portion of the New Testament, which are a part of the Bible as defined by the Catholic and Protestant Biblical canon, and then only second on the doctrines of the Lord in the Four Gospels in the New Testament and elsewhere in the Old Testament, from what’s known as the Correspondential Word (See The New Jerusalem #266 for a list of the books about the Lord alone, known as the Correspondential Word).
+To make a distinction between what is the Word and what is the Bible, although they’re similar, Protestants tend to focus first on the teachings of the Apostle Paul from his epistles in the latter portion of the New Testament, which are a part of the Bible as defined by the Catholic and Protestant biblical canon, and then only second on the Books of the Word, which are those which have an inner sense and focus on the Lord alone (See The New Jerusalem #266 for a list of the books about the Lord alone, known as the Word).
 This order is backwards.
 We can draw wisdom from Paul’s words, but we should only do so if we base them first on the Lord’s words, but many Protestants focus first on Paul’s words in order to subvert the Lord’s, of which, Swedenborg exposed in True Christianity.
 (For more about this subject, where I mention the Apostle Paul and old church Christianity, see my article, The Heavenly Role of Men and Women in Marriage, Church, and Society.)

 By Swedenborg: